survivejs/webpack-book/manuscript/loading/03_fonts.md

 ...
 ```

 If you run the project again (`npm start`), it should run without any errors.

+{pagebreak}

 To see Font Awesome in action, adjust the application as follows:

 **app/component.js**